William Rawson: Early life and sports career

 Rawson was born in Cape Town, South Africa, the son of Rawson W. Rawson and Sophia Mary Anne Ward.
 He attended Westminster School in London, representing the school at "soccer" in 1872 and 1873, becoming captain in his final year.

 He then went up to Christ Church, Oxford, in 1873, winning a "blue" in four consecutive years, from 1874 to 1877.
-Academically he graduated as BA in 1877 and MA in 1880.
+Academically he graduated as BA in 1877 and was awarded MA in 1880.

-He became the first player born in Africa to appear in an FA Cup final when played in the 1874 FA Cup Final for Oxford University – in the match, played against the Royal Engineers at the Kennington Oval on 14 March 1874, the University were the victors by 2 goals to 0.
+He became the first player born in Africa to appear in an FA Cup final when he played in the 1874 FA Cup Final for Oxford University – in the match, played against the Royal Engineers at the Kennington Oval on 14 March 1874, the university were the victors by 2 goals to 0.
 His brother Herbert played for the opposition.

 He made his debut for the England football team on 6 March 1875 again at The Oval, in a game against Scotland, which finished 2–2.
 His brother Herbert won his only cap alongside him in this fixture.
 This was the first occasion on which two brothers played for England in the same match.

 As a referee, he was awarded the 1876 FA Cup Final between the Wanderers and Old Etonians, also at The Oval, which was undecided when the first match ended 1–1 after extra time on 11 March 1876.
 Wanderers eventually triumphed 3–0 in the replay on 18 March 1876.

 On 3 March 1877, he was honoured with the captaincy of the international side, once more against Scotland, and once again at The Oval, in a match which the Scots won 3–1.
 He collected just the two international caps for England.

 He was on the losing side in the 1877 FA Cup Final – the match at The Oval on 24 March was won by the Wanderers 2–1 against Oxford University.

 During his career, he also played for Old Westminsters F.C. and Wanderers.
 He served on the FA committee from 1876 to 1877 and again in 1879.